 Thank you for purchasing one or more of my kits and/or patterns!
-To guarantee great results and a pleasant experience, I wanted to share a few additional tips on how to cut felt, separate your thread and take care of your bamboo felt.
+To guarantee great results and a pleasant experience, I wanted to share a few additional tips on how to cut felt, separate your thread, hand stitches and take care of your bamboo felt.

 How to cut felt?

 - When using scraps from CraftwithNola kits, make sure you do not cut one shape right in the middle of the felt.
 You might run out of felt quickly and not be able to cut all your shapes!
 We provide enough felt and some extra just in case but we do not like waste so we do not go all out.
 Make sure you place all your shapes and think of duplicates before cutting the shapes!